ember-engines/ember-engines.com/markdown/guide/testing.md

 To test candidates for unit/integration (e.g. components, services and controllers) declared inside an engine, you need to set a custom resolver with the engine's prefix using `engineResolverFor` helper.

 What does it look like to test a component from a host app or dummy app?
 Let's go over some examples in the next section.
-In the following tests, `admin-engine` is an `in-repo-engine` or `engine addon`, `hello-name` is a component, and `some-thing` is a service.
+In the following tests, `admin-engine` is an `in-repo-engine` and `engine-addon`, `hello-name` is a component, and `some-thing` is a service.

 #### Unit Testing Basics